Demographic history of Belgrade: Middle Ages

 During the entire course of early-medieval times, Belgrade did not have an opportunity to evolve, as it was a subject of rivalry between the Bulgarian Empire, Byzantine Empire, and Hungarians.
-Serbs at that time had no interest in the North, as most of their states were in the South: inner Serbia, Zahumlje, Travunija, Zeta etc.; It wasn't until King Stefan Dragutin in 13th century that Belgrade was included into the Kingdom of Serbia and shaped its Orthodox rather than Hungarian Catholic character.
+Serbs at that time had no interest in the north, as most of their states were in the south: inner Serbia, Zachlumia, Travunija, Zeta etc.; It wasn't until King Stefan Dragutin in 13th century that Belgrade was included into the Kingdom of Serbia and shaped its Orthodox rather than Hungarian Catholic character.
 Its population gradually started to increase at that time, numbering over 10,000 by the end of the century, and 20,000 by the end of the 14th century.
 When Serbian Empire collapsed in 1389, more and more refugees from the south sought refuge in Belgrade.
-In 1403 it became the capital of Serbian Despotate, evolving into a Christian Mecca in Turkish-occupied Balkans.
+In 1403 it became the capital of Serbian Despotate, evolving into a Christian Mecca in Ottoman-occupied Balkans.
 Under Despot Stefan Lazarević, who was a quintessential knight, poet and artist, Belgrade was a seat of a free Christian state that regulated trade between East and West.
 Its ancient walls and castles were reconstructed and refortified, its churches raised, its culture experienced a boom due to proximity of Oriental and Western influences, and its population soared reaching 50,000.

 In 1430 it became part of the Kingdom of Hungary, and in 1456 it was victorious against Ottomans, when Christian Europe united in the city to put an end to the siege of Belgrade.
 The golden age of the city continued into the 16th century.
 However, in 1521 the Ottomans conquered Belgrade.
-The population slowly started to decrease, as more and more colonists from Anadolia poured into Belgrade, and its culture became a danger to the Porte.
+The population slowly started to decrease, as more and more colonists from Anatolia poured into Belgrade, and its culture became a danger to the Porte.
 In 1594, after a rebellion in Banat, many Serbs moved to the north and west, especially after the burning of Saint Sava's remnants in Belgrade by the Ottomans.
-Wars in today's northern Serbia, Hungary, Bosnia, and Croatia encouraged many to start moving into those areas which were depopulated, as the Turkish influence was less intense in those areas.
+Wars in today's northern Serbia, Hungary, Bosnia, and Croatia encouraged many to start moving into those areas which were depopulated, as the Ottoman influence was less intense in those areas.
 In the following century the Habsburg Empire took over most of these areas (except Bosnia), and the Serbian migration wave reached its peak in 1690 and 1737, when thousands of Serbs from Kosovo and Southern Serbia left their lands to Muslims, moving north of the Danube into Christian Austria.
 The results of these migrations are still evident to this day, as Serbs became a majority in Vojvodina, much of western Bosnia, but also became a minority in Kosovo and Sandžak.
 Novi Sad would resume the title of the Serbian capital of culture and liberty in following centuries, thriving in Habsburg Empire while Belgrade entirely deteriorated under Ottoman Empire.
-Zemun (today's northern suburb of Belgrade) became home to hundreds of refugees from today's southern Belgrade.
+Zemun (today's northern suburb of Belgrade) became home to hundreds of refugees from Belgrade.